vikejs/vike/README.md

 > :warning: We recommend reading the [Vue Tour](#vue-tour) or [React Tour](#react-tour) before proceeding with guides.

-Your `render()` hook doesn't have to return HTML and can, for example, return `{ redirectTo: '/some/url'}` which allows you to easily implement page redirections.
+Your `render()` hook doesn't have to return HTML and can, for example, return `{ redirectTo: '/some/url' }` in order to do a URL redirect.

 ```js
 export { render }